 \section{Test particle motion}

-In this section we aim to investigate if and how a distant observer that detects a compact object of mass $M$ would be able to tell if the object is a black hole (Kerr or Schwarzschild), a deformed exotic compact object (such as the $\gamma$-metric) or a wormhole (in this case the axially symmetric one given by the ZV solution).
-To this aim we investigate the motion of test particles in the space-time of the wormhole with the metric given in equation (\ref{metric}) and compare it with the other sources.
+In this section we aim to investigate whether and how a distant observer that detects a compact object of mass $M$ would be able to tell if the object is a black hole (Kerr or Schwarzschild), a deformed exotic compact object (such as the $\gamma$ metric) or a wormhole (in this case the axially symmetric one given by the ZV solution).
+Toward this aim we investigate the motion of test particles in the space-time of the wormhole with the metric given in equation (\ref{metric}) and compare it to the other sources.

 To begin with, we consider the comparison with the Schwarzschild black hole since both are static solutions and show that the two space-times produce different orbits for particles.
-We then compare obtained results with that in the Kerr space-time since both space-times have one additional parameter in addition to the mass and investigate the conditions for these two metrics to mimic each other in terms of particle dynamics.
+We then compare the obtained results to that in the Kerr space-time since both space-times have one parameter in addition to the mass and investigate the conditions for these two metrics to mimic each other in terms of particle dynamics.
 Notice that in making the comparisons we will need to employ the coordinates used in the line element \eqref{metric} instead of the usual Boyer-Lindquist coordinates.

 For the derivation of the equations of motion for test particles we use the well known Hamilton-Jacobi equation that reads \be g^{\alpha\beta}\frac{\partial {\cal S}}{\partial x^{\alpha}}\frac{\partial {\cal S}}{\partial x^{\beta}} = -k\, , \ee where $S$ defines the action for the test particle, $x^\alpha$ are the coordinates and $k=m_p^2$, i.e. the square of the mass of the test particle.
-Notice that the equation holds also for massless particles, i.e. photons, for which $k=0$.
+Notice that the equation also holds for massless particles, i.e. photons, for which $k=0$.
 Since the metric of the given space-time is independent from the coordinates $t$ and $\phi$, the particle orbiting the wormhole has two conserved quantities related to time translations and rotations, namely, the energy $E$ and angular momentum $L$.
 As a consequence the action for the particle can be written in the following form

 Here $S_\theta$ and $S_r$ are functions of $r$ and $\theta$ only.